 June Garden Calendar

-Plant seeds that like warm soil.
 Sow corn, squash, cucumbers and melon seeds or seedlings when the soil has warmed to at least 65° F, usually two weeks after the last frost date.

-Finish planting annuals in containers and in bare spots in your garden.
+It's time wrap up putting annuals in containers and in bare spots in your garden.
 Large greenhouses will still have lots of selection at the beginning of the month.

 Divide and transplant most late-summer and fall-blooming perennials now.
 Wait to divide spring bloomers until fall.

 Continue putting shrubs, trees and roses in your yard.
 But don't plant bare-root types.
 They need cool, wet weather to take off.

 Plant Summer Bulbs